 He has recorded three albums with the Cleveland Symphonic Winds under the direction of Frederick Fennell and a compact disk of the music of Villa-Lobos with the Quintet of the Americas as well as recordings with the Saxophone Sinfonia, Philharmonia Virtuosi, New York Solisti, Paul Winter Consort, North-South Consonance, and the New Sousa Band.
 His most recent recordings include an environmental-jazz CD of solo improvisations, the newly discovered classical saxophone concerto of the 19th-century American composer Caryl Florio, and his solo CD, Vintage Saxophones Revisited, featuring the premiere recording of Cowell's Hymn and Fuguing Tune #18.
 He most recently recorded works for saxophone and orchestra by Bernhard Heiden, Alec Wilder, and Sabine Pautza and a solo work by Robert Martin.
 He is the founder and leader of the New Hudson Quartet, which has performed concertos of Calvin Hampton and Nicolas Flagello, and recently released two CDs of American music.

-Dr. Cohen is currently on the faculties of Manhattan School of Music, Oberlin Conservatory, Rutgers University, New York University, and Montclair State University.
+Dr. Cohen is on the faculties of the Manhattan School of Music, Rutgers University, Queens College and New York University.

 Dr. Cohen holds M.M and DMA degrees from Manhattan School of Music.
 His teachers have included Galan Kral, Joe Allard, and Sigurd Rascher.
 He has published more than 100 articles on the history and literature of the saxophone in music journals such as the Saxophone Journal, Instrumentalist, CBDNA Notes, Clarinet and Saxophone Society Magazine of Great Britain, The Grainger Society Journal, and the Saxophone Symposium, and since 1985 a feature column, “Vintage Saxophones Revisited,” for the Saxophone Journal.